unconst/pretrain-subnet/README.md

     else: return False
 ```

-It is important to note that this effects the game theoretics of the incentive landscape since miners should only update their delta or model (thus updating their timestamp to a newer data) if they
+It is important to note that this effects the game theoretics of the incentive landscape since miners should only update their delta or model (thus updating their timestamp to a newer date) if they
 have a achieved an `epsilon` better loss on average on the Falcon Refined Web dataset.
 This undermines the obvious optimal strategy for miners to simple copy the publicly available models and deltas
 of other miners.
 They **can** and should copy other miners, but they will always obtain fewer wins compared to them until they also decrease their loss by `epsilon`.
 The effect is to drive miners to
 continually produce better models.